A differential-geometric analysis of the Bergman representative map: The Bochner connection on a manifold with the Bergman metric

-\begin{rmk} The above proposition implies that ${\hbox{\rm exph}_q}^{-1}$ is a linear transform of ${\hbox{\rm exph}_p}^{-1}$.
+\begin{rem} The above proposition implies that ${\hbox{\rm exph}_q}^{-1}$ is a linear transform of ${\hbox{\rm exph}_p}^{-1}$.
 Therefore $M^p$ can be covered by copies (by linear maps) of the representative coordinates.
 This can be explained by the concept of affine structures in \cite{matsushima1968}.
-This concept will be introduced in the following subsection. \end{rmk} \begin{rmk} For a real-analytic K\"{a}hler manifold, it is known that such an affine structure exists on a local neighborhood of a given point [24]. \end{rmk}
+This concept will be introduced in the following subsection. \end{rem} \begin{rem} For a real-analytic K\"{a}hler manifold, it is known that such an affine structure exists on a local neighborhood of a given point [24]. \end{rem}